-organisations.
-Unfortunately, however, I find very limited evidence that any well-being measure, including single-item job satisfaction, may systematically outperform any other indicator in terms of identifying quit intentions amongst high-performing workers, or indeed any other groups of workers, assuming that workers' self-reports are an accurate reflection of their true performance, seniority etc. Future research which ideally incorporated independent third-party data may however yield fresh insights in this regard.
+outperform any other indicator in terms of identifying quit intentions amongst high-performing workers, or indeed any other groups of workers, assuming that workers' self-reports are an accurate reflection of their true performance, seniority etc. Future research which ideally incorporated independent third-party data may however yield fresh insights in this regard.

 The paper has a number of limitations which could be addressed by future research.
 The sample is by design a non-representative, online sample.
-While the evidence that 'professional' survey participants differ demographically and attitudinally from other survey participants is mixed (Huff and Tingley, 2015; Hillygus et al., 2014), our participants may differ systematically from the 'average' worker (e.g., higher proportion of women and graduates), which detracts from wider generalisability.
+While the evidence that 'professional' survey participants differ demographically and attitudinally from other survey participants is mixed (Huff and Tingley, 2015; Hillygus et al., 2014), my participants may differ systematically from the 'average' worker (e.g., higher proportion of women and graduates), which detracts from wider generalisability.
 An obvious direction for future research is to target a more diverse online sample and/or to extend our survey to a field setting.
 Secondly, the outcome variables are subjective, self-rated scales, which may raise concerns about self-report and recall bias.
 While subjective data is essential to uncovering subjective perceptions of how well one is doing at work, carrying out this analysis in a setting which uses multiple data points and / or links quit intention data to actual quit data would undoubtedly strengthen validity.
 Finally, the conclusions which can be drawn from the study are limited to conditional correlations due to the reliance on cross-sectional data.

 That said, my findings have important practical implications for organisations seeking to proactively identify and prevent dysfunctional turnover.
 They highlight the important role played by worker well-being in determining quit intentions, and therefore the potential for organisations to use non-pecuniary factors which are under their control to improve worker well-being, thereby reducing the risk of future quits.
-The findings also highlight the benefits of using more nuanced multi-faceted indicators when assessing quit risk in order to obtain 'early warning' indicators of a potential quit problem (e.g, a widespread tendency amongst employees to talk negatively about their work), which may give organisations a valuable 'head start' in terms of designing appropriate quit prevention strategies relative to their competitors.
+The findings also highlight the benefits for organisations of using more nuanced multi-faceted indicators when assessing quit risk in order to obtain 'early warning' indicators of a potential quit problem, which may give them a valuable 'head start' in terms of designing appropriate quit prevention strategies.